Good Samaritan law: Japan

-In Japan, there are some laws that serve as an equivalent to Good Samaritan laws, for example, article 37 of the penal code, states that:
+In Japan, there are some laws that serve as an equivalent to Good Samaritan laws.
+For example, article 37 of the penal code states that:

 "An act a person was compelled to take to avert a present danger to the life, body, liberty or property of oneself or any other person is not punishable only when the harm produced by such act does not exceed the harm to be averted; provided, however, that an act causing excessive harm may lead to the punishment being reduced or may exculpate the offender in light of the circumstances."

-Another japanese Good Samaritan law appears in Article 698 of the Japanese civil code, where the law offers the helper protection from liability stating that:
+Another Good Samaritan law appears in Article 698 of the Japanese civil code, where the law offers the helper protection from liability stating that:

 "If a manager engages in benevolent intervention in another's business in order to allow a principal to escape imminent danger to the principal's person, reputation, or property, the manager is not liable to compensate for damage resulting from this unless the manager has acted in bad faith or with gross negligence."

-However there is an exception, because in Japan health professionals are subject to Duty to Rescue Laws, instead of the good samaritan laws which are applied to other citizens.
+Furthermore, health professionals are subject to Duty to Rescue Laws.

+New Zealand

+New Zealand does not have a Good Samaritan law.
+In 2025, Green MP Kahurangi Carter introduced a member's bill to change the law, such that people calling emergency services would not be prosecuted for related low-level drug offences.
+The New Zealand Drug Foundation supported the law change.